 T. Earl Pardoe

-The Pardoe family immigrated to Utah from Stratford-on-Avon, England.
-Their home stood four doors from Shakespeare’s birthplace.
-His mother, Leonora, joined The Church of Jesus Christ of Latter-day Saints while living in England and then tried twice to relocate to Utah before arriving successfully.
+Tom Pardoe and his family immigrated to Utah from Stratford-on-Avon, England, where their home stood four doors from Shakespeare’s birthplace.
+T. Earl's mother, Leonora, joined The Church of Jesus Christ of Latter-day Saints while living in England and subsequently tried twice to relocate to Utah before arriving successfully.
 Although T. Earl's father was a barber, he strongly encouraged a musical education for his children.
 Each child was expected to learn to play a musical instrument by the age six, otherwise they were given spankings by the entire family.
-Earl attended the old Washington School on Grant Avenue.
+While in Utah T. Earl attended the old Washington School on Grant Avenue.

-For a time Earl also worked for the old Ogden Opera Company.
-The owners of this company, Jim Cruz and Melford went on to form Goldwyn, the first motion picture company.
-Earl worked as a prop man and filled in when actors could not perform.
-When Melford and Cruz offered Earl the opportunity to join them on their venture to California, he turned them down.
-Earl knew that, despite his talent in mathematics, his passion was theater.
+For a time T. Earl also worked for the old Ogden Opera Company.
+The owners of this company, Jim Cruz and Melford, went on to form Goldwyn, the first motion picture company.
+T. Earl worked as a prop man and filled in when actors could not perform.
+When Melford and Cruz offered T. Earl the opportunity to join them on their venture to California, he turned them down.
+T. Earl knew that, despite his talent in mathematics, his passion was theater.
 Consequently he entered the Leland Powers School of the Drama in Boston, from which he graduated in 1913.
 His training there was interrupted when he left to serve a mission for The Church of Jesus Christ of Latter-day Saints to the Eastern States (1911-1913), which also happened to be where his uncle, Ben E. Rich, served as mission president.
 After his mission and graduation from the Leland Powers School he became associated with opera companies and dramatic groups in California, Utah, and Boston.
 He also tried out for the chorus in the Boston Grand Opera, was admitted, and became acquainted with the stars of that day.
 While in Boston, he worked as a reporter for The Deseret News in the "Utahns in Boston" column.
-In 1914 he opened his own drama studio in Ogden, Utah.
+After graduating he returned to Utah and opened his own drama studio in 1914.

-Earl graduated from drama school as president of the student body.
+T. Earl graduated from drama school as president of the student body.
 Then he was compelled to bring his ailing uncle back to Ogden and it was at this time that he met his wife, Kathryn Bassett.
-Earl was serving as the understudy of a leading actor in the comedic opera, The Girl from Paris, and when the leading man decided to drop out of the opera Pardoe took his place and starred alongside his future wife, who happened to be the lead actress.
-They were married on June 3, 1914 by David O. McKay.
-Shortly after the two were married Earl taught public speaking and drama at then Weber Academy, now Weber State University.
-Among his accomplishments at this time, Earl staged an open air opera series in Nibley Park in Salt Lake City and a production of Aida at the Orpheum Theater at the University of Utah.
+His sister, Leah, originally introduced the two but there were later experiences that through the couple together.
+One such experience happened while T. Earl was serving as the understudy of a leading actor in the comedic opera, The Girl from Paris.
+The day of the dress rehearsal, the leading man froze up and dropped out of the opera, necessitating that Pardoe take his place, which he did, starring alongside his future wife, who happened to be the lead actress.
+T. Earl and Kathryn were married on June 3, 1914 by David O. McKay.
+Shortly after the two were married T. Earl taught public speaking and drama at then Weber Academy, now Weber State University.
+Among his accomplishments at this time, T. Earl staged an open air opera series in Nibley Park in Salt Lake City and a production of Aida at the Orpheum Theater at the University of Utah.

 During his time over the Department of Speech Pardoe brought the famous Irish poet, William Butler, and the great American poet, Robert Frost, to BYU campus.
 While he was at BYU Pardoe took the opportunity to complete an associates degree in Business in 1925.
 Pardoe also served as BYU’s first tennis coach, receiving no additional pay for his services.
 In 1927 Pardoe and his family moved to Los Angles, California to teach at the Major School of Theater for a much larger salary.
 However, after the owner did not keep his promises Pardoe resigned and started his own studio where he wrote Pantomimes for Stage and Study.